Together-Technologies/tv-jumbotron/README.md

 ## Outline for creating live video:
   * audio is already on all players and control for live0 through live9
   * control is listening on a socket for filename representing to play video now
   * when control gets message plays video then goes back to commercials
+  * remote will print channel numbers even tho they are all the same channel
+  * do not update channel number when playing live video

 ## Steps for creating live video:
   * create the video
   * ssh video to all the video players and the main computer
   * send msg to control computer to play video
   * loop filenames between 0 and 9 (save only 10)

 ## Todo
   * copy comm80.mp4 and comm80.wav to all the machines

+## Pd logic
+  * channels 0 through 9
+  *